Women Faculty Networking

-Are you currently serving on a board or do you have previous board experience (corporate, public sector, or non-profit)?
+Are you a graduate of Stanford who is currently serving on a board or has previous board experience (corporate, public sector, or non-profit)?
 If so, you qualify for membership in the Stanford Women on Boards Initiative!

-The Stanford Women on Boards Initiative (SWB) is committed to increasing the representation of Stanford alumnae on corporate and fiduciary boards, increasing Stanford women’s readiness for board service, and further developing the capabilities and influence of Stanford women already on boards.
+The Stanford Women on Boards Initiative (SWB) is committed to increasing the representation of Stanford alumnae on corporate and fiduciary boards, increasing their readiness for board service, and further developing the capabilities and influence of Stanford women already on boards.

 Consistent with its obligations under the law, Stanford prohibits unlawful discrimination on the basis of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity or expression, veteran status, marital status or any other characteristic protected by applicable law in the administration of the University's programs and activities; Stanford also prohibits unlawful harassment including sexual harassment and sexual violence.